janw/podcast-archiver/README.md

 ## Outline

 In my experience, very few full-fledged podcast clients are able to access a paged feed (following IETF RFC5005), so only the last few episodes of a podcast will be available to download.
 When you discover a podcast that has been around for quite a while, you'll have a hard time to follow the "gentle listener's duty" and listen to the whole archive.
-The script in this repository is supposed to help you aquiring every last episode of your new listening pleasure.
+The script in this repository is supposed to help you acquiring every last episode of your new listening pleasure.

 Before downloading any episode the function first fetches all available pages of the feed and prepares a list.
 That way, you will never miss any episode.